jalik/js-extend/README.md

 # js-extend

-A simple function to merge objects.
+A utility to merge objects.

 ## Introduction